surajvijayan/open-dashboard/README.md

 4. Edit open-dashboard/vars.inc file and set ROOT to point to open-dashboard directory
 5. Ensure Internet access is enabled on your web server
 5. Start web server.
 Try accessing ROOT/dashboard/dashboard_sample.php from you browser
+# Demo
+Site has a few widgets configured that display data for different countries fetched from WorldBank and EU servers.
+The source code of widgets enabled at demo site is available under ROOT/dashboard/charts and ROOT/dashboard/grids directories.
 # Configuration
 Open-Dashboard widgets are organized under different panes.
 Each pane has its own configuration file named: &lt;pane_name&gt;.inc.
 Widgets configuration in &lt;pane_name&gt;.inc is a PHP two dimentional array of widget structures.
 Each row maps to a row of widgets displayed by Open-Dashboard.
 Another configuration file: vars.inc is the master configuration file that has details on all panes.
 This ReadeMe refers to ROOT as the base location where Open-Dashboard is installed under web server.
 Master configuration file:vars.inc should reside under ROOT directory and all pane configuration files should reside under ROOT/dashboard directory.
 # Sample Master configuration file:vars.inc